Follow these straightforward steps to obtain an Arkansas hunting license:

 - Youth Hunting License – Not required for residents and non-residents under age 16; however, they must be accompanied by a licensed adult.

 - Hunter Education Requirement – Individuals born on or after January 1, 1969, must complete a hunter education course before obtaining a hunting license.
-Youth under age 16 may hunt without hunter education certification if accompanied by a licensed adult.
+Youth under age 16 may hunt without a hunter education certification if accompanied by a licensed adult.

 Senior Licenses & Discounts